Game-theoretic statistics and safe anytime-valid inference: Central concepts

 Whereas a test martingale for $P$ is the wealth process of a gambler who bets against $P$, an e-process for $\cP$ reports the minimum wealth across many simultaneous betting games, one against each $P \in \cP$, all with the same outcomes $X_1,X_2,\dots$ \citep[Section 5.4]{ramdas2022testing}.

-Gamblers often lose some of their money as they continue to play.
-Similarly, the evidence against a null hypothesis as measured by a test martingale or e-process may decrease as we collect more data.
-To obtain a measure of evidence that does not decrease, one can take the running maximum of the e-process and then adjust it back to being an e-process using an adjuster or lookback calibrator; see~\citet{shafer2011test,dawid2011insuring} and~\citet[Section 4.7]{ramdas2022testing}.
+The evidence against a null hypothesis as measured by a test martingale or e-process may decrease as we collect more data (indeed, gamblers may lose money as they play a game, even if the odds are stacked in their favor).
+In order to obtain a measure of evidence that does not decrease with time, one can calculate the running maximum of the e-process $(\sup_{s \leq t} E_s)$ --- which is not an e-process --- and then adjust it back to being an e-process using a lookback calibrator; see~\citet{shafer2011test,dawid2011insuring} and~\citet[Section 4.7]{ramdas2022testing}.